Go Princess Go

 Go Princess Go (太子妃升职记 (Tàizǐfēi Shēngzhí Jì)) is a 2015 Chinese web series produced by LeTV and adapted from the novel of the same name by Xian Chen.
 The series stars Zhang Tianai, Sheng Yilun, Yu Menglong, Jiang Qilin and Guo Junchen in the lead roles.
 It premiered in December 2015 with 35 episodes.

 The show incorporates various themes such as time travel, bisexuality and gender identity.
 A third of the show was censored in China.

 Synopsis

 A modern playboy travels back in time 1,000 years to find himself in the body of a royal princess.
 As a man inside a woman's body, he enjoys flirting and touching his husband's concubines with little impunity.
-Once having discovered his more feminine side, he truly falls in love with his husband.
+Once he discovers his more feminine side, he truly falls in love with his husband.

 The show has three endings: the original, and the series has two alternate endings.
 One of them was filmed long after the first two.

 It is a parody of historical dramas.